-Messages can also deliver your Messages using iMessage. iMessage is an Apple service that lets you send texts and pictures to other iPhone, iPad, iPod Touch, and Macintosh users.
+Messages can also deliver your messages using iMessage. iMessage is an Apple service that lets you send texts and pictures to other iPhone, iPad, iPod Touch, and Macintosh users.
 The service is unlimited and free if you are using your iOS device on a Wi-Fi connection.
 It will also use your cellular data connection to deliver messages and the cost for that depends on your data plan.

 To use iMessage you need to turn in on in the Messages settings.
-It uses your Apple ID, email, and cell number to connect you to other users using iMessage.
+It uses your Apple ID, email, and cell number to connect to other users using iMessage.

 If you look carefully in Messages, you can see if your text or picture messages was delivered using SMS/MMS or iMessage.
 Messages sent using SMS & MMS appear in green.
 Also notice that Messages shows the the message is a text messages (SMS) in the second screen.

 Messages sent using iMessage appear in blue.